gregorisbachtsevanos/gregorisbachtsevanos/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-I'm Gregoris Bachtsevanos, a passionate developer with expertise in front-end web development and a deep appreciation for back-end development.
-I thrive on building dynamic and efficient web applications, constantly exploring innovative ways to enhance both the user and developer experience.
+I'm Gregoris Bachtsevanos, a passionate developer with a front-end focus and strong full-stack development skills.
+I love building dynamic and efficient web applications, seamlessly blending user experience with robust back-end solutions to deliver high-quality projects.

 ## 🌟 Skills